-The form and instruction on how to submit it can be found by calling ATF at 304-616-4550 or visiting the ATF website where you can download the form 5330.3D.
-It takes approximately 8-10 weeks for ATF to process a 5330.3D form.
-Submit to ATF, 244 Needy Road, Martinsburg, WV 25405 or fax to: (304) 616-4554.
+The form and instruction on how to submit it can be obtained by calling ATF at 304-616-4550 or visiting the ATF website, where you can download the ATF Form 6NIA (5330.3D).
+It takes approximately 8-10 weeks for ATF to process the ATF Form 6NIA (5330.3D).

-You will need the approved ATF importation permit and your hunting license in order to clear US Customs when you arrive in the United States.
+The approved ATF importation permit and your hunting license in order to clear US Customs when you arrive in the United States.
 All the regulations about carrying an unconcealed or concealed handgun in Alaska can be found at the Alaska Department of Public Safety.

-If you have more questions, you can contact the ATF Alaska field office at (907) 271-5701.
+If you have more questions, please can contact the ATF Alaska field office at (907) 271-5701.